kmnis/kmnis.github.io/_posts/2021-02-20-mol2-file-format-explained-for-beginners-part-2.md

   - Cheminformatics
 ---

-Welcome to the second blog in the 10 part [Cheminformatics for Beginners](/tags.html#cheminformatics) series.
+Welcome to the second blog in the [Cheminformatics for Beginners](/tags.html#cheminformatics) series.
 In the [last](/2021/02/13/smiles-strings-explained-for-beginners-part-1.html) blog, we saw a quick introduction to the SMILES notation.
 This post will introduce you to the mol2 format in cheminformatics.

 ### Introduction
 One major setback from the SMILES notation was that it could not provide the positions of each atom in space, typically with X, Y, and Z cartesian coordinates.
 Mol2 file solves this problem.
 It is a plain text tabular format that represents a single or multiple chemical compounds and holds atomic coordinates, chemical bond information, and metadata of a molecule.